Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/01. SQL/README.md

 ## SQL Challenges

-1. Examine the do-factory sample database and schema code in the `sample db` folder.
-Can you identify what each part of the files do?
+1. Examine the database and schema code in the `sample db` folder.
+Can you identify what each part of the files do? ()
 1. Use dofactory's [SQL Sandbox](http://www.dofactory.com/sql/sandbox) to run the example JOIN queries.
 1. With a partner construct your own simple queries and run them in the SQL Sandbox.
 1. Write SQL queries for the psuedocode in `bank.sql` file.